New in v2.0 π¶

 return embeddings

-Of course it will be more efficient if work directly with the dataloader.
+Of course, it will be more efficient if you work directly with the dataloader.